Arboretum

 Visit MCC and Explore the Collection

 Trees in the MCC Rose GardenThe Rose Garden provides a shady respite from the summer heat (Credit: Tom Bulinski) The Mesa Community College Southern and Dobson campus is home to thousands of plants from around the world.
 Visitors are welcome to explore the arboretum during normal school hours.
 The interactive online map of the arboretum can be viewed on a computer or on a mobile device while on campus.
 Use the map to search for specific trees by their common name, scientific name, or family.
-The map is continuously updated as plants are added and removed.

 More Information

-Sean Whitcomb, Life Science residential faculty
+Sean Whitcomb, Arboretum Director and Life Science faculty